|Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Callistosporium luteo-olivaceum|

 This little mushroom is a decomposer of deadwood--primarily the wood of conifers.
 It has an olive to yellow cap, yellow gills, and a white spore print.
 Ho-hum.
-Truth be told, Callistosporium luteo-olivaceum is pretty boring, though it becomes slightly more interesting with the application of KOH (its cap turns purplish red) or under the microscope (its spores turn purple in KOH.
+Truth be told, Callistosporium luteo-olivaceum is pretty boring, though it becomes slightly more interesting with the application of KOH (its cap turns purplish red) or under the microscope, where its spores turn purple in KOH.
 Actually, about that last bit: it's a little complicated.
 The spores turn purple in KOH only after the mushroom has been dried for the herbarium—and even then, only some of them accomplish the color change (particularly those that are still in contact with the basidia).

-Ecology: Saprobic on well decayed wood of conifers and perhaps on the wood of hardwoods; growing alone or gregariously; occasionally on wood so far decayed that the mushrooms appear terrestrial, and sometimes on buried wood; summer, fall, and winter; widely distributed in North America.
-In my area (central Illinois) it appears from July to October in plantations of red pine.
+Ecology: Saprobic on well-decayed deadwood of conifers and, less often, on the deadwood of hardwoods; growing alone or gregariously; occasionally on wood so far decayed that the mushrooms appear terrestrial, and sometimes on buried wood; summer, fall, and winter; apparently widely distributed in North America.
+The illustrated and described collections are from Illinois and Maryland.

-Cap: Usually 1.5-3 cm, but sometimes as large as 6 cm; convex, becoming planoconvex or flat; at first very finely dusted, but soon bald; somewhat moist when fresh; dark olive to olive yellow or merely golden yellow, without olive shades; often changing color markedly as it dries out, eventually becoming yellowish or cinnamon.
+Cap: 1–4 cm; convex, becoming planoconvex, broadly bell-shaped, or flat; at first very finely dusted, but soon bald; somewhat moist when fresh; dark olive to olive yellow or merely golden yellow, without olive shades; often changing color markedly as it dries out, creating a two-toned appearance.

-Gills: Attached to the stem, sometimes by means of a notch; close; yellow or golden yellow.
+Gills: Attached to the stem, sometimes by means of a notch; close; short-gills frequent; usually yellow or golden yellow, but sometimes whitish.

-Stem: 3-6 cm long; up to about 5 mm thick (occasionally larger); when young finely dusted overall, becoming bald over the upper half with age; hollowing; often grooved or flattened; colored like the cap; basal mycelium white.
+Stem: 3–4 cm long; 2–3 mm thick; when young finely dusted overall, becoming bald over the upper half or overall with age; hollowing; often grooved or flattened; colored like the cap; basal mycelium white, prominent.

-Flesh: Thin; insubstantial; colored like the cap or paler.
+Flesh: Thin; insubstantial; colored like the cap or whitish.

-Odor and Taste: Odor pungent, fruity, or not distinctive; taste mild or a little bitter.
+Odor and Taste: Odor not distinctive, or a little fragrant; taste bitter.